ramon-west-software/wokemarchy/README.md

   - org.chromium.Chromium
   - io.freetubeapp.FreeTube

-Change these in the following files /hypr/config/variables.lua
+Change default apps in the following files before running install script
+-   /hypr/config/variables.lua
-  /install.sh
+-   /install.sh

-*Note that some apps like terminal alacritty are hard-coded to the waybar config, I need to update that to inject preferred packages.*
+*Note that some apps like alacritty (terminal) are hard-coded to the waybar config!

+I stil need to update waybar configs to inject preferred packages.*